JonWatkins/greplite/README.md

-# TinyGrep
+# Greplite

-TinyGrep is a simplified version of the `grep` command written in Rust.
+`greplite` is a simplified version of the `grep` command written in Rust.
 It allows you to search for a pattern within files, with support for case-insensitive searching and line numbers.
 This is my modified version of the minigrep implementation in the [Rust Book](https://doc.rust-lang.org).